MicrosoftDocs/fabric-docs/docs/real-time-intelligence/get-data-real-time-hub.md

 In this article, you learn how to get events from Real-time hub into either a new or existing table.

 > [!NOTE]
-> Currently Real-time event hub only supports eventstreams as a source.
+> Currently Real-time hub only supports eventstreams as a source.
 > Real-time hub is currently in preview.

 ## Prerequisites